iris-edu-int/datacite/README.rst

     pip install -e .[all]
     ./run-tests.sh

+If you're using zsh, use this pip command instead:

+    pip install -e .'[all]'

 Some tests require a DataCite Test Account.
 Set the following environment variables
 $DATACITE_USER, $DATACITE_PW, $DATACITE_PREFIX